vseloved/cl-redis/README.md

   isn't built-in.
 Actually, such thing is orthogonal to the functionality of this library and, probably, should be implemented in a separate library.
-- Connection pooling is also not implemented, because in the presence of `with-persistent-connection` it is not so much needed.
+- Connection pooling is also not implemented, because in the presence of `with-persistent-connection` it is actually not needed so much.
-  But there are use-cases for it, so it will probably be implemented in future releases.
+  Persistent connections are more simple, efficient and less error-prone for dedicated threads.
+But there are other use-cases for pooling, so it will probably be implemented in future releases.